Egg roll: Ingredients

-Despite the name, egg rolls do not typically contain egg in the filling.
 It is unclear how the word "egg" appeared in the name, since the predominant flavor in American egg rolls is cabbage, not eggs.
 A 1979 article in The Washington Post offered two theories: 1) that the word for "egg" in Chinese, (蛋, Mandarin:dàn, Cantonese:daan6), sounded similar to the word for "spring", (春, Mandarin:chūn, Cantonese:ceon1), and 2) that southern Chinese chefs used eggs in the thin wrapper skin.
 Another possible origin of the name is from a recipe for "egg roll" (also labeled as "dan gun") in the 1917 cookbook The Chinese Cook Book by Shiu Wong Chan.
 This recipe called for meat and vegetables rolled inside a layer of fried egg rather than a flour-based wrapper.

 Nom Wah Tea Parlor in New York City claims the oldest or original egg roll.
 The restaurant has been in operation since 1920 and states they have been making their very large egg rolls using a thin omelette or 'egg crêpe' wrapper since 1929 (unlike modern variations which use a wheat dough wrapper).